zuozhenggh/learning-library/data-management-library/database/multitenant-new/prepare-setup/prepare-setup.md

 # Prepare Setup

 ## Introduction
 This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to setup the resource needed to run this workshop.
-This workshop requires a compute instance running the *Oracle Database 19c for LiveLabs* Marketplace image and a Virtual Cloud Network (VCN).
+This workshop requires a compute instance running the *Oracle Database 19c on LiveLabs* Marketplace image and a Virtual Cloud Network (VCN).

 *Estimated Lab Time:* 10 minutes